Portiloop/portiloop-software/README.md

 ### Signal recording file

-When recording signal, the structure of the output CSV file depends on the number of channels of your Portiloop, on whether detection / stimulation is enabled, and on your Detector / Stimulator.
-NB: the `stimulation_on` column is `1` when the UI stimulation switch is active and `0` otherwise, while the `stimulation` column contains the stimulus that has been sent if the stimulation switch was active or that would have been sent if the switch were active.
+When recording signal, the structure of the output CSV file depends on the number of channels of your Portiloop, on whether detection / stimulation is enabled, and on your specific Detector / Stimulator.

+:information_source: _the `stimulation_on` column is `1` when the UI stimulation switch is active and `0` otherwise, while the `stimulation` column contains the stimulus that has been sent if the stimulation switch was active or that would have been sent if the switch were active._

 ### Headphones